crispab/crisp-dna/_docs/why-this-works.md

 Why this model works (for us)
 =============================

 The model below is something we learned from the folk at Crisp and having reflected upon it, we realise it suits us perfectly.
 It's how we've been working for a while now, we just hadn't visualised it.
-We've modified our version from the Crisp original, to suit us, but it is essentially, how they've articulated their formula.
+We've modified the Crisp version to suit us, but it is essentially, how they've articulated their formula.

-We're new compared to Crisp, so as we do more good work, we can reflect upon it against the backdrop of our real world experience and see if how it's working.
+We're new compared to Crisp, so as we do more great work, we can reflect upon it against the backdrop of our real world experience and see how it's working.

 ![WhyItWorks](../assets/theproductspace-whyitworks.png "WhyItWorks")